miguelpernudo/miguelpernudo/README.md

 # Hi there, I'm Miguel 👋
-I'm a Telecommunications Engineering student at [UC3M](https://www.uc3m.es), passionate about FOSS, *NIX systems, low-level networking and network protocols.
+I'm a Telecommunications Engineering student at [UC3M](https://www.uc3m.es), passionate about *NIX systems and low-level networking.
+I advocate for decentralized and open-source software as ethical tools for a truly libre society.

 ---